tvanier/miro-webhook-workshop/README.md

 # Miro Webhook Workshop

-A workshop to build and test a Miro webhook.
+A workshop to build and test a Miro webhook locally!

 ## Prerequisites
 - a Miro account with a Developer team
-- an installed application and its access token
+- an installed application with its access token and client secret
 - an existing board

 See more details [here](https://developers.miro.com/reference/api-reference).

-Create or edit the `.env.local` file (git ignored) to set the `VITE_MIRO_ACCESS_TOKEN` variable with your Miro access token:
+Create or edit the `.env.local` file (git ignored) to set 2 environment variables:
+- `VITE_MIRO_ACCESS_TOKEN`: your Miro access token
+- `MIRO_CLIENT_SECRET`: your Miro client secret
 ```
 VITE_MIRO_ACCESS_TOKEN=<access-token>
+MIRO_CLIENT_SECRET=<client-secret>
 ```

 ## Run